pulpiks/bio/README.md

 online profile

-This is my project like a sandbox when I test modern technologies based on Javascript.
+This is my project like a sandbox where I test modern technologies based on Javascript whether frontend stack or backend.